Get to know myRent with a quick overview video:

 2. Access to Documents and Resources

-myRent gives you direct access to all the key resources and documents you'll need to pay and lodge a bond - this includes the legally-required bond lodgement forms. myRent's secure document storage also gives you 24/7 access to all the bond documents and forms - this is important for reference, especially at the end of the tenancy.
+myRent gives you direct access to all the key resources you'll need to pay and lodge a bond. myRent's secure document storage also gives you 24/7 access to all the bond lodgement information - this is important for reference, especially at the end of the tenancy.

-myRent gives you the option to use electronic signatures on bond lodgement forms - this saves the hassle of printing and rescanning documents while allowing the tenancy process to be made paperless and secure.
+myRent gives you the option to lodge bonds electronivally by sending information directly to Tenancy Services.
+If any changes are required to be made to the bond register during the tenancy, change of tenants forms or bond refund forms can be easily created and electronic signatures collected - this saves the hassle of printing and rescanning documents while allowing the tenancy process to be made paperless and secure.

 How does it work?